 Best potatoes to use:

-Any variety will do, but Russets and Yukon hold up really well to the sauce and baking even when sliced thin.
+Any variety will do, but Russets and Yukon hold up well to the sauce and baking even when sliced thin.

 What to serve with Scalloped Potatoes and Ham?

 Serve it with some Homemade Lemonade to balance out the richness!

 Can you freeze scalloped potatoes with ham?

 Yes.
 I recommend leaving the dish a tiny bit undercooked before cooling and freezing.
 That way, the spuds won’t break apart when you bake it again but become perfectly cooked and tender.